Orenburg: History

 General Golytsin defeated Pugachev at Berda, and later again at Kargala (north of Orenburg).
 Most of the city was left in ruins, and thousands of inhabitants had died in the siege.
 Government forces crushed revolt towards the end of 1774 by General Michelsohn at Tsaritsyn.
 Further reprisals against rebel areas were carried out by General Peter Panin.

 Alexander Pushkin visited Orenburg in 1833 during a research trip for his books The History of Pugachev and his famous novel The Captain's Daughter.
 He met his friend Vladimir Dal here, who would later write the first serious dictionary of the Russian language.

 Orenburg was the base for General Perovsky's expeditions against the Khanate of Khiva in the 1830s through 1850s.
 After the incorporation of Central Asia into the Russian Empire, Orenburg became a trading station and, since the completion of the Trans-Aral Railway, a prominent railway junction en route to the new Central Asian possessions and to Siberia.

-Orenburg functioned as the capital of the Kirghiz Autonomous Soviet Socialist Republic (in present-day Kazakhstan) within Russia from 1920–1925.
+Orenburg functioned as the capital of the Kirghiz Autonomous Soviet Socialist Republic (in present-day Kazakhstan) within Russia from 1920 to 1925.
 When that republic was renamed Kazakh Autonomous Socialist Soviet Republic in 1925, Orenburg joined Russia and Kyzylorda became the new capital.
 Almaty became the capital in 1929 after the construction of the Turkestan–Siberia Railway.
 Kazakh Autonomous Soviet Socialist Republic was promoted to union republic status as the Kazakh Soviet Socialist Republic Kazakh SSR in 1936.
 Orenburg remained in Russia.
 From 1938 to 1957, the city bore the name Chkalov (Чка́лов) (after the prominent test pilot Valery Chkalov).
 The city's distance from the German invasion during World War II led many Soviet enterprises to flee there, helping to spur the city's economic growth.